Grools/grools-application/README.md

  - [Unipathway](http://nar.oxfordjournals.org/content/40/D1/D761.long)

 ### Results
-As test case, the reasoner was launched on 14 prokaryotic genomes/proteomes using:
+As a test case, the reasoner was launched on 14 prokaryotic genomes/proteomes using:
 - UniPathway or Genome Properties as prior-knowledge to represent biological processes like  metabolic pathways
 - and protein annotations from [MicroScope](https://www.genoscope.cns.fr/agc/microscope)  and [UniProt](http://www.uniprot.org).